friskapp/docs/generic-php-integration.md

         //->anonymizeIp()
         ;

-> {note} You can get FRISK-API-KEY from Frisk's project settings/API page.
+> {note} You can get frisk-project-key from Frisk's project settings/API page.

 ## [Send custom and detailed information](#send-extra-information)